-Switzerland concluded bilateral agreements on police co-operation with all its immediate adjacent states as well as with Albania, Macedonia, Bosnia-Herzegovina, Hungary, Kosovo, Romania, the Czech Republic, Slovenia, Latvia, Serbia and Montenegro.
+Switzerland concluded bilateral agreements on police cooperation with all its immediate adjacent states as well as with Albania, North-Macedonia, Bosnia and Herzegovina, Hungary, Kosovo, Romania, the Czech Republic, Slovenia, Latvia, Serbia and Montenegro.
 On 26 January 2018, Switzerland signed a bilateral agreement on police cooperation with Bulgaria.
-With the USA, on 12 December 2012, Switzerland signed the Agreement on Enhancing Co-operation in Preventing and Combating Serious Crime (PCSC).
+Furthermore, Switzerland has concluded memoranda of understanding with the following states: On 12 September 1994, Switzerland signed a MoU with the Russian Federation regarding, among other matters, combating crimes against life and limb, illegal weapons and explosives trade and falsified travel documents.
+On 27 March 2009, Switzerland signed a MoU with Bulgaria, and on 13 July 2012 one with Turkey establishing a joint operational police working group for combating transnational crime, especially terrorism.
+On 12 December 2012, Switzerland and the USA signed the MoU for the Exchange of Information on Individuals Connected to Activities Related to Terrorism (Homeland Security Presidential Directive [HSPD-6]) and the Agreement on Enhancing Cooperation in Preventing and Combating Serious Crime (PCSC).
 The PCSC Agreement has not yet come into force.
-Furthermore, Switzerland has concluded memoranda of understanding with the following states: On 12 September 1994, Switzerland signed a MoU with Russia regarding, among other matters, combating crimes against life and limb, illegal weapons and explosives trade and falsified travel documents.
-On 27 March 2009, Switzerland signed a MoU with Bulgaria, and on 13 July 2012 one with Turkey establishing a joint operational police working group for combating transnational crime, especially terrorism.
-On 12 December 2012, Switzerland and the USA signed the MoU for the Exchange of Information on Individuals Connected to Activities Related to Terrorism (Homeland Security Presidential Directive [HSPD-6]) and the Agreement on Enhancing Co-operation in Preventing and Combating Serious Crime (PCSC).
-These agreements and memoranda contain a number of provisions regarding tco-operation between law enforcement authorities in the fight against criminal activities including terrorism (e.g. coordination of operations, exchange of information, joint working groups, etc.).
-In order to improve co-operation between Swiss and US law enforcement authorities in investigating terrorist attacks, the Federal Council in 2006 concluded an agreement on the employment of joint investigation teams in the fight against terrorism and its financing.
+During Brexit negotiations on 10 July, 2019, Switzerland signed a MoU with the United Kingdom focussing on fighting terrorism, combating money laundering, cybercrime and other criminal areas.
+These agreements and memoranda contain a number of provisions regarding the cooperation between law enforcement authorities in the fight against criminal activities including terrorism (e.g. coordination of operations, exchange of information, joint working groups, etc.).
+In order to improve cooperation between Swiss and US law enforcement authorities in investigating terrorist attacks, the Federal Council concluded in 2006 an agreement on the employment of joint investigation teams in the fight against terrorism and its financing.

-Further initiatives (global)
+Multilateral initiatives (global)

-Switzerland considers that international security cannot be ensured on a lasting basis unless states strengthen their co-operation with a view to eradicating poverty, preventing and resolving conflicts and effectively promoting human rights and the rule of law.
+Switzerland considers that international security cannot be ensured sustainably, unless states strengthen their cooperation with a view to eradicating poverty, preventing and resolving conflicts and effectively promoting human rights and the rule of law.
 Dialogue and mutual understanding between cultures and religions will inevitably help to prevent conflicts and terrorist acts.

-In the context of the UNITED NATIONS, Switzerland systematically implements the decisions of the UN Security Council Committee pursuant to resolutions 1267 (1999), 1989 (2011) and 2253 (2015) concerning ISIL (Da'esh), Al-Qaida, and associated individuals, groups, undertakings and entities ("the Sanctions Committee") and supplies financial intermediaries with the lists of names of individuals or organisations provided by other countries.
+In the context of the United Nations, Switzerland systematically implements the decisions of the UN Security Council Committee pursuant to resolutions 1267 (1999), 1989 (2011) and 2253 (2015) concerning

+Islamic State (IS), Al-Qaida, and associated individuals, groups, undertakings and entities ("the Sanctions Committee") and supplies financial intermediaries with the lists of names of individuals or organisations provided by other countries.
 Switzerland is convinced that targeted sanctions are an important tool in maintaining peace and security.
-Targeted sanctions must be consistent with fundamental due process rights if there is to be any guarantee that they will be fully implemented by the member States of the United Nations.
+Targeted sanctions must be consistent with fundamental due process rights should there be any guarantee that they will be fully implemented by the Member States of the United Nations.

-Switzerland also implements UN Security Council resolution 2341 (2017) on threats to international peace and security caused by terrorist acts.
+Switzerland also implemented UN Security Council resolution 2341 (2017) on threats to international peace and security caused by terrorist acts.
 This resolution covers various measures to improve the resilience of critical infrastructure.